deadlyjack/Acode/readme.md

 - Seamlessly modify source files for various languages like Python, Java, JavaScript, and more.
 - Access the console to quickly identify errors and logs.
 - Enjoy multi-language editing support with easy management tools.
+- Enjoy a large collections of community plugins to enhance your coding experience.

 ## • Installation